ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 ### 5. Architecture

 Q. How might you have designed wild-rydes-ride-record to not use API Gateway?
-What alternative methods of triggering AWS Lmbda might you have used.
+What alternative methods of triggering AWS Lambda might you have used.
 <details>
 <summary><strong>Hint</strong></summary>
 <p>